 Gourmet Chef: Career Profile, Job Outlook and Educational Requirements

 Explore the career requirements for gourmet chefs.
 Get the facts about available degrees, training, professional certifications and salary to determine if this is the right career for you.
-Schools offering Art of Cooking degrees can also be found in these popular choices.

 What is a Gourmet Chef?